Gens du voyage (France)

 The notion of gens du voyage (travelers) is an administrative concept created under French law to designate the community of travellers with no fixed residence, hence referred to as the nomadic community.
 The notion of "gens du voyage" remains very vague, as it does not avoid the possibility of stigmatization, linked to prejudices about a population that is widely diverse.
 The term was later taken up by the so-called Besson laws (Law on the reception and housing of Travellers), which organized the reception of Travellers on designated sites in municipalities with more than 5,000 inhabitants.
 The gens du voyage are French citizens in their own right, working in itinerant trade, construction and landscaping; fairground people are a "category" among them.
 More often than not, this nomadic lifestyle is the fruit of a family history.
-It is important to note that not all are itinerant; some have settled down and others have chosen to return to mobile housing after a period of sedentary living.
+Not all are itinerant; some have settled down and others have chosen to return to mobile housing after a period of sedentary living.

 The French expression "gens du voyage" should not be confused with: